 The Lower Elwha Klallam people and their government have been actively involved in creating the means to provide jobs and enhance the economic well-being of their people.
 There is a casino on the reservation as well as a convenience store, smoke shop, and coffee stand, which provide employment opportunities for community members.
-Additionally, the Elwha Klallam Heritage Training Center (EKHTC), which serves as a multi-functional training facility for families on Tribal TANF, purchases local art and other traditional products from community members.
-The staff at the EKHTC also provides a listing of available jobs in the area, including job descriptions when available at the front desk.
+Additionally, the Elwha Klallam Heritage Training Center (EKHTC), which serves as a multi-functional training facility for families on LEKT TANF, purchases local art and other traditional products from community members.
+The staff at the EKHTC also provides a listing of available jobs in the area at the front desk.

-LEKT TANF Plan October 2022 to September 2025 Page 6 of 26 Demographically, the LEKT TANF Program service area primarily consists of the Lower Elwha Reservation and the city of Port Angeles.
-The reservation has an estimated enrolled member population of 493 that is not including additional other members of enrolled Tribes and Alaska Natives who live within the service area.
-The total city population is estimated at around 20,076.
+Demographically, the LEKT TANF Program service area primarily consists of the Lower Elwha Reservation and the city of Port Angeles.
+The reservation has an estimated enrolled member population of 493, not including members of other Tribes and Alaska Natives who live within the service area.
+The total city population is approximately 20,076.
 The reservation is predominantly rural and the main sources of employment on the reservation are government service jobs (Tribal and Federal) and subsistence river and ocean fishing.
-Current reservation businesses remain open however, they provide limited full-time, regular employment.
+Current reservation businesses remain open, however, they provide limited full-time, regular employment.

 The nearby city of Port Angeles, traditionally known as c'ixwícən, provides other employment opportunities.
-However, a combination of hiring practices, transportation barriers, education and skill level requirements have made it difficult for Tribal members to find full-time, permanent employment in Port Angeles.
-The LEKT TANF Program is committed to increasing opportunities for their clients by referring them to job training at the local community college or skills center, addressing challenges such as access to childcare, work clothing, and transportation, and removing barriers to employment such as renewing a driver's license or getting a GED.
+However, a combination of hiring practices, transportation barriers, and education and skill level requirements make it difficult for many Tribal members to find full-time, permanent employment in Port Angeles.
+The LEKT TANF Program is committed to increasing opportunities for our clients by referring them to job training at the local community college or skills center, addressing challenges such as access to childcare, work clothing, and transportation, and removing barriers to employment such as renewing a driver's license or getting a GED.

 Historically, the LEKT TANF Program has worked closely with various agencies and businesses including Tribal enterprises, Goodwill, Walmart, Sunrise Meats Inc., and Aldergrove Construction to facilitate on-the-job training and work experience for clients.
-The LEKT TANF Program remains committed to collaborating with other businesses and agencies to increase these opportunities.
-Depending upon the availability of funding, which will be determined on an annual basis, work site agreements will be developed with area employers and clients will be offered the opportunity to gain employment experience through a work experience or subsidized employment placement that best meets their needs and interests.
+The LEKT TANF Program is committed to collaborating with other businesses and agencies to increase these opportunities.
+Depending upon the availability of funding, which is determined on an annual basis, work site agreements will continue to be developed with area employers and clients will be offered the opportunity to gain employment experience through a work experience or subsidized employment placement that best meets their needs and interests.

-The LEKT TANF Program works to enhance opportunities for employment by creating Family Responsibility Plans (IRP) with the clients that are meaningful and relevant to each client.
+The LEKT TANF Program works to enhance opportunities for employment by creating Family Responsibility Plans (IRP) with clients that are meaningful and relevant to each client.
 The IRP lists goals to move the family unit toward self-sufficiency, as well as program requirements and timelines.